Luke23-45/Simulation-of-warehouse-working-robots-with-SDL2/README.md

 - **Pathfinding Algorithms**: Implements `findPath` (BFS) and `findPathA` (A*) for path calculation.
 These algorithms search for the shortest path from a robot's starting position to its destination, considering warehouse obstacles and, optionally, other robots to avoid collisions.

 ## Demo Video
-Check out the project demo video on YouTube: [Project Demo Video](https://www.youtube.com/watch?v=McOcbGHyAWA)
+Check out the project demo video on YouTube: https://youtu.be/HDTzYFRzg50
 ## License

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code.